The Witch's Magic Ball

 "No, Natalia.
 I have reached as high as I can, but the wall that I cannot see goes up and up.
 But I will stay here with you, so don't be afraid."

-Nearby came the voice of a great white owl, that sung:
+Nearby came the voice of a great white owl, and it sung:

 Things of the dark and things without name,